-September was one of the deadliest months for elephants in the Mara since the beginning of Mara Elephant Project in 2011.
+September was the deadliest month so far for elephants in the Mara in 2018.
 This increase in elephant mortalities, a total of seven this month, means there is a disturbing new trend emerging.
 Generally, high human-elephant conflict months directly correspond with the ripening of crops.
 Elephants mostly crop raid when there are ripe crops to raid; however, in September, there haven’t been ripened crops and it’s been dry all month.
 Meaning, the decline in human-elephant conflict this month (only seven incidents) does not correlate with the rise in elephant deaths.
 This points to the idea that because there are limited food and water resources due to the lack of rain, elephants and humans are now coming into contact more because they are both fighting for the same resources.

 One of the two elephant carcasses reported on September 4 and 5.

 While this is certainly not the first dry month the Mara has ever seen, the high rate of elephant deaths despite the current efforts of MEP patrol and rapid response units means that more resources are needed on the ground to mitigate human-elephant conflict even during what was traditionally considered a low crop raiding season.
 This is an extremely concerning trend that the MEP team will be monitoring closely.
 These elephant deaths are being investigated by MEP rangers and they continue to go into the communities to help in any way they can to reduce the conflict.